IgniteUI/indigo-design-docfx/en/style/material-icons.md

 <img class="responsive-img" src="../images/icons_demo.png" srcset="../images/icons_demo@2x.png 2x" />
 <div class="divider--half"></div>

 - In **Figma**, you can access all the icons on a dedicated page labeled `Icons`.
-The icons' appearance can be customized using predefined `Color Styles`, enabling you to adjust their colors to suit your design needs.
+The icons' appearance can be customized using predefined `Color styles`, enabling you to adjust their colors to suit your design needs.
-- In **Sketch**, these graphics are on a separate page named `🎨 Material Icons`, and their colors are defined via the `Layer Styles`, letting you customize the appearance of an icon in the designs that you are crafting.
+- In **Sketch**, these graphics are on a separate page named `🎨 Material Icons`, and their colors are defined via the `Layer styles`, letting you customize the appearance of an icon in the designs that you are crafting.
 - In **Adobe XD** they are placed on an Artboard with the same name at the bottom of the left column of the library file, and customization can be achieved with the `Colors` from the Libraries panel on the left.

 > [!Note]